flily/macaque-lang/README.md

   - Only add necessary keywords.
   - Main purpose is to be a lightweight scripting language.
   - Try to add some modern features without too big changes.
-  - Bad design in original Monkey language SHOULD be kept if it is well defined.

 Macaque makes some improvements from Monkey:
   - Add `null` type and keyword.